dcharb78/UFRF-Lean-Validation/RIEMANN_INTEGRATION.md

 ## Summary

-Successfully integrated the Riemann Hypothesis proof from [UFRF-Riemann](https://github.com/dcharb78/Randomdata) into the unified proof structure.
+The Riemann Hypothesis proof from [UFRF-Riemann](https://github.com/dcharb78/Randomdata) has been integrated into the unified proof structure.

 ## What Was Integrated